A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 January 2026

 The European Union (EU) has adopted the Toy Safety Regulation (EU) 2025/2509 to enhance the protection of children from hazardous toys.
-This regulation will replace the existing Directive 2009/48/EC (also known as the Toy Safety Directive).
+This regulation replaces the existing Directive 2009/48/EC (also known as the Toy Safety Directive).

 This article provides a quick overview of the new Toy Safety Regulation (EU) 2025/2509.